chenshein/Chen-Ronen-Ass3/README.md

   ##   Login

 The Login feature allows users to authenticate themselves and access the chat screen.
-Users can log in using the same username they registered with, regardless of uppercase or lowercase letters.
+Users can log in using the same username they registered with.

 During login, the following scenarios can occur: